Lvmingjie/RNA-Seq-validation/README.md

 <h2> Description of the algorithm </h2>

-This algorithm (HR-RTPCR_RNA-Seq_Comparison.sh) is a collection of 7 small bash shell scripts that associate HR-RTPCR data with a transcriptome previously quantified with SALMON.
+The algorithm HR-RTPCR_RNA-Seq_Comparison.sh is a collection of 7 small bash shell scripts that associate HR-RTPCR data with a transcriptome previously quantified with SALMON.
+The paper (ref.) describes in detail the methodology behind the algorithm.
+However, below is presented more information about the format of input and output files, also an explanation about the main modules and running details.

 <h2>Tools and steps needed before running the algorithm </h2>

 Before running the HR-RTPCR_RNA-Seq_Comparison.sh algorithm was necessary to run SALMON, a pseudo alignment tool (algorithm tested with SALMON version 0.8.2).
 We aligned each of our RNA-Seq read samples to the reference transcriptome (transcriptome.fasta file) after index generation.
-Each SALMON output sample must be in a individual folder, line 29 of the algorithm contains the path to the folder where the samples are.
+Each SALMON sample output must be in a individual folder, line 29 of the algorithm contains the path to the folder where these samples ouput should be.

 Also, it is necessary ncbi blast tool (algorithm tested with version ncbi-blast-2.2.28+), path mentioned lines 42 and 50.